BasiaFusinska/katacoda-scenarios/tensorflow-getting-started/tensorflow-train/finish.md

 ## Congratulations!

-You've completed **TensorFlow Core** scenario.
+You've completed **TensorFlow Train API** scenario.

-You've learned how to:
+You've learned how to use tf.train API for the following tasks:
-* Create computational graph
+* Create the linear model
-* Use constants, placeholders and variables
+* Use gradient optimiser
-* Run the session
+* Run the machine learning training
+* Evaluate the model